ibm-cloud-docs/AnalyticsEngine/working-with-hbase.md

 You can also access Apache Phoenix securely via the Knox Gateway.
 The cluster user credentials and the phoenix_jdbc endpoint are required as well as the [Phoenix 4.9 client Java libraries](https://archive.apache.org/dist/phoenix/apache-phoenix-4.9.0-HBase-1.1/bin/apache-phoenix-4.9.0-HBase-1.1-bin.tar.gz), which must be added to the Java classpath.

-The following code snippet for a JDBC client program shows you how to connect to Apache Phoenix through the Knox Gateway:
+The following code snippet for a JDBC client program shows you how to connect to Apache Phoenix through the Knox Gateway.
+The example uses the {{site.data.keyword.Bluemix_short}} hosting location `us-south`:

 ```
 String phoenix_jdbc_url = “jdbc:phoenix:thin:url=https://chs-XXXXX-mn001.bi.services.us-south.bluemix.net:8443/gateway/default/avatica;authentication=BASIC;serialization=PROTOBUF”;